 - Avoid excessive pressure when sawing or drilling, because this force can wear down the tools.

 - Refrain from generating excessive heat in any sawing or drilling operation.
 The heat can soften the resin and produce a rough edge.
 Excessive heat will also burn the resin and fibreglass.

 - Provide rigid support for the profile material during the cutting or drilling process.
 Movement may cause chipping at the profile's edges.

 - Always touch-up or seal any cut surfaces or edges of the fibreglass shape before installing, as this will prolong the service life.
 We recommend sealing all cut ends with a clear acrylic lacquer suitable for outdoor use.

 - When installing cable ladders or cable trays from Oglaend System, ensure that you only use original parts, which make up part or all of the main support system.
 This includes for example splice plates, fittings, fixing clamps and FRP supports.
 Using non Oglaend System products will affect the loading performance and warranty of the whole system.

 To prolong the service life of the product it should be installed in compliance with the standards set forth in the current version of National Electric Code and NEMA Publications FG-1.

 WARNING!
 Fiberglass products should not be used as a walkway, ladder or any type of support for personnel.
-Our cable ladders and trays are designed to be used as mechanical support for cables and tubing only.
+Our cable ladders and trays are designed to be used as mechanical support for cables, pipes and tubing only.